tamohannes/urartu/README.md

 Select the approach that best fits your workflow and enjoy the customizability that UrarTU offers.

 ## **Actions: Shaping Functionality**

 At the heart of UrarTU is the `Action` class, which orchestrates all operations.
 This script manages everything from CLI arguments to the execution of the main function based on the `action_name` parameter.

 ## **Logging: Capture Every Detail**

-UrarTU is equipped with a comprehensive logging system to ensure no detail of your project’s execution is missed.
-Here’s how it works:
+UrarTU is equipped with a comprehensive logging system to ensure no detail of your project's execution is missed.
+Here's how it works:
 - Standard Runs: Every execution is meticulously logged and stored in a structured directory within your current working directory.
 The path format is:
 `.runs/${action_name}/${now:%Y-%m-%d}_${now:%H-%M-%S}`
 - Debug Mode: If the debug flag is enabled, logs are saved under: `.runs/debug/${action_name}/${now:%Y-%m-%d}_${now:%H-%M-%S}`